Site icon Our Breathing Planet

 Tree Bumblebee Distribution, Habitat, and Ecology

 The visually appealing Tree Bumblebee evolved as native to a relatively large expanse of the surface of the earth.
 The full extent of that zone of habitation, in fact, might surprise some people.
-That’s true since it developed as endemic to most of Europe and northern Asia.
+That’s true since this natural wonder developed as endemic to most of Europe and northern Asia.

-In Europe, the biological wonder natively inhabits only the continental regions.
+On the European continent, the biological marvel natively inhabits only the continental regions.
 That natural territorial range additionally reaches as far north as northern France.
 Elsewhere, though, the creature developed natively as far east as the Kamchatka Peninsula, in Russia.

-The awesome invertebrate displays decidedly unique preferences regarding where it chooses to live.
-These all lie within temperate climates, to be certain, however.
-Yet, within such conditions, the bumblebee makes its home in a range of truly surprising locations.
+The awesome product of evolution displays decidedly unique preferences regarding where it chooses to live.
+These habitat zones all lie within temperate climates, to be certain, however.
+Yet, within these conditions, the bumblebee makes its home in a range of truly surprising locations.

-It most frequently appears in forests, usually deciduous one’s.
-In those regions where trees don’t appear in abundance, though, it seeks out an unusual alternative.
+The bee most frequently appears in forests, usually deciduous one’s.
+In those regions where trees don’t appear in abundance, though, it tends to seek out an unusual alternative.
 In such settings, it resides in human residences!
 There, it makes its nest in almost any available hole it can find.

-Workers of the amazing Tree Bumblebee forage for pollen and nectar.
+Workers of the amazing Tree Bumblebee forage for vital pollen and nectar.
 Once acquired, they return with this to the nest.
-Intriguingly, the species seems to be especially attracted to plants with downward-facing blooms, like comfrey.
-Yet, it also visits other plants as well.
+Intriguingly, the species seems to be especially attracted to various plants with downward-facing blooms, like comfrey.
+Yet, it does also visit other plants as well.

-It’s generally observed between the months of March and July, but sometimes does remain active longer.
+It’s generally observed between the months of March and July, but sometimes does remain active for longer periods of time.
 Individuals are also extremely active, moving rapidly from plant to plant.
-Nest size varies, of course, but rarely exceeds more than a few hundred individuals.
+Nest size always varies, of course, but rarely exceeds more than a few hundred individuals.

 Species Sharing Its Range

-Check out our other articles on 4 Charming Christmas Season Species, Marbled Polecat, Okefenokee Swamp, Appalachian Avens, Hallowen Hermit Crab, Anegada ground iguana
+Check out our other articles on 4 Charming Christmas Season Species, Marbled Polecat, Okefenokee Swamp, Appalachian Avens, Hallowen Hermit Crab, Koa Butterfly, Anegada ground iguana

 Exit mobile version